richardaspinall/explore-git/readme.md

 > Jan 2021

 ## Description
-> This is a space for playing with Git in conjunction with a couple of Pluralsight courses.
+> This is a space for playing with Git in conjunction with a couple of Pluralsight courses ([ref](https://github.com/richardaspinall/explore-git/blob/main/readme.md#resources)).
 I've listed some steps that I took to test out and get familar with it.

 ## Goals
 > To get better at using Git so I can work projects more efficiently and also collaborate.
 Obviously this should naturally come second nature while working on projects but I want to ensure I don't ignore any best practices.
 Plus being able to use and traverse Git means I can more safely modify projects and save a lot of time or headaches!